PacktPublishing/Data-Analysis-and-Exploration-with-Pandas/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-The prerequisite for this video course is fundamental knowledge of Python.
+Fundamental knowledge of Python.<br/>
 It is assumed that the viewer is familiar with all the common built-in data containers in Python, such as lists, sets, dictionaries, and tuples.
 ### Technical Requirements
 This course has the following software requirements:<br/>
 Anaconda 4.3<br/>